Neo-Assyrian Empire: Age of the magnates

-From 815 BC Shamshi-Adad directed his efforts mainly against Marduk-balassu-iqbi.
-In 813 BC he defeated Marduk-balassu-iqbi and brought him to Assyria as a captive.
-A year later he defeated the Babylonian successor Baba-aha-iddina and annexed several territories in northern Babylonia.
+From 815 BCE, Shamshi-Adad directed his efforts mainly against Marduk-balassu-iqbi.
+In 813 BCE, he defeated Marduk-balassu-iqbi and brought him to Assyria as a captive.
+A year later, he defeated the Babylonian successor Baba-aha-iddina and annexed several territories in northern Babylonia.
 Southern Mesopotamia was left in disarray after Shamshi-Adad's victories.
 Though Babylonia nominally came under Assyrian control, Shamshi-Adad took the ancient Babylonian title "king of Sumer and Akkad" but not the conventional "king of Babylon".
 Due to Assyria's perhaps somewhat weakened state he was unable to fully exploit the victory, and the Babylonian throne remained unoccupied for several years.

-Shamshi-Adad's son Adad-nirari III (811–783 BC) was probably very young at the time of his father's death in 811 BC, and real political power during his early reign was probably wielded by the turtanu Nergal‐ila'i and by Adad-nirari's mother Shammuramat.
+Shamshi-Adad's son Adad-nirari III (811–783 BCEE) was probably very young at the time of his father's death in 811 BCE, and real political power during his early reign was probably wielded by the turtanu Nergal‐ila'i and by Adad-nirari's mother Shammuramat.
 Shammuramat was one of the most powerful women in Assyrian history and perhaps for a time served as co-regent; she is recorded to have partaken in a military campaign, the only ancient Assyriain woman known to have done so, against Kummuh in Syria and is credited in inscriptions alongside her son for expanding Assyrian territory, usually only a royal privilege.
 After Shammuramat's death, Adad-nirari continued to be dominated by other figures, such as the eunuch Nergal-eresh.
 Despite his limited sole authority, Adad-nirari's reign saw some military successes, and Assyrian armies campaigned in western Iran at least 13 times.
 The western territories, now more or less autonomous, were only attacked four times, though Adad-nirari managed to defeat Aram-Damascus.
-In 790 BC, Adad-nirari conducted the first Assyrian campaign against the Aramaic tribes living in the Assyro-Babylonian border regions.
+In 790 BCE, Adad-nirari conducted the first Assyrian campaign against the Aramaic tribes living in the Assyro-Babylonian border regions.
 In c.
-787 BC Adad-nirari appointed the new turtanu Shamshi-ilu.
+787 BCE Adad-nirari appointed the new turtanu Shamshi-ilu.
 Shamshi-ilu would occupy this position for about 40 years and was for most of that time likely the most powerful political actor in Assyria.